Alex Iwobi

-Iwobi began his career at Arsenal, making 149 appearances and scoring 15 goals, and winning the FA Cup in 2017, as well as scoring in the 2019 UEFA Europa League Final.
-In August 2019, he transferred to Everton for an initial £28 million fee.
+Iwobi began his career at Arsenal, with whom he won the FA Cup in 2017 and finished as runner-up for the EFL Cup in 2018 and UEFA Europa League in 2019.
+In 2019, Iwobi transferred to Everton, and in 2023 he joined Fulham.

 Iwobi represented England up to under-18 level.
-He made his senior international debut for Nigeria in October 2015, and was part of their squads at the FIFA World Cup in 2018 and the Africa Cup of Nations in 2019 and 2021, finishing third at the 2019 tournament.
+He made his senior international debut for Nigeria in October 2015, and was part of their squads at the FIFA World Cup in 2018 and the Africa Cup of Nations in 2019, 2021 and 2023, finishing third at the 2019 tournament, and runner-up at the 2023 tournament.

-Early and personal life
+Early life

 Iwobi was born in Lagos before moving to England at the age of four, following a brief stay in Turkey, and grew up in Newham, London.
 His maternal uncle is former professional footballer Jay-Jay Okocha.
+His father, Chuka Iwobi, was also a footballer.